Full review of the Kanger Cupti 2

 The original CUPTI was hands down one of the best all in one vape kits we ever came across in 2016.
 We still use the two devices we got on a regular basis and they are particularly great when on the go.
 Running errands?
 No problem, just put the tiny thing into your pocket and you’re set for up to 5h of good quality puffing.

-The Kanger Cupti 2 however is a totally different story.
-It shares the major features of the original version, but this time it looks like it’s on steroids.
+The Kanger Cupti 2 offers most features of original version, but this time it looks like it’s on steroids.
 The body is hefty, robust and reminds us a little of Wismec’s RX200 series.
 This mod is powered by two high drain 18650 batteries and it features an extra 5W compared to its predecessor.

 The kit comes packed in the usual Kangertech cardboard box and inside you will find the device itself, a 510 atomizer adapter, a 0.5 Ohm CLOCC SS316L coil, a micro-USB cable and the user manual.
 It is an all in one vape, which means the tank is integrated in the mod’s body.
 The tank capacity is 5.0ml and it’s enough for a couple of hours of moderate vaping with the 0.5 Ohm coil.
 You won’t be able to fully remove the tank, but it’s easy to clean as long as you’re careful when rising it under the tap.